Logenum/file-parser-utilities/CHATS/Diagrams/README.txt

-All these files are created automatically by ChatGPT
+These files are created by asking ChatGPT to create a PlantUML syntax diagram of given topic.